basisproject/paper/src/06-means-of-production.md

 ## Subletting

 Regional companies are prohibited from subletting productive assets.
 Only the MoP agency can engage in renting productive assets to companies, and this will be enforced via contract.
-Companies breaking this contract may lose not just their use of the productive asset but their regional privileges.
+Companies breaking this contract may lose not just their use of the productive asset but their regional membership.